 Extend your visa

-If you can prove that you have abided by the conditions of your stay and that you meet the eligibility requirements for an extension, you may be able to extend your stay in the UK by submitting an extension application.
+If you can prove that you have abided by the conditions of your stay and that you meet the eligibility requirements for the Minister of Religion visa extension, you may be able to extend your stay in the UK by submitting an extension application.

-If granted this visa, you will normally be allowed to stay for up to three years initially, the time outlined in your certificate of sponsorship, or alternatively, you may be permitted to stay for a period of time that brings your total stay to six years (whichever time is shorter).
+You will normally be allowed to stay for up to three years on your initial visa, the time outlined in your certificate of sponsorship (COS), or alternatively, you may be permitted to stay for a period of time that brings your total stay to six years (whichever time is shorter).

-You must ensure that you apply for your extension before your visa expires, or you may have to leave the UK in order to apply.
+You must ensure that you apply for your extension before your Minister of Religion visa expires, or you may have to leave the UK in order to apply.